9.26 min to readApplication Services

 Modernising applications and workloads requires more effort, but it enables companies to take full advantage of the cloud’s benefits.

-Refactoring involves making greater changes to an application depending on its actual state and modernization drivers.
+Refactoring involves making greater changes to an application depending on its actual state and modernisation drivers.
 For example, an application could be tweaked slightly to take it to the cloud while reducing technical debt.
 Or, a business could decompose a monolithic application to improve scalability and maintainability or solve performance and security issues, among other objectives.
 There is no one-size-fits-all solution in refactoring, so it is important to define a clear heavy, medium, or light scope.

 Ultimately, the goal is to have a more cloud-native application, considering that refactoring can be done all at once or iteratively — allowing companies to gradually reduce their technical debt and legacy inefficiencies.